Chickenpox and International Students

 - A person who has had chickenpox can develop a painful rash called shingles years after initial exposure.

-- About 12,000 people are hospitalized for chickenpox each year in the USA.
+- About 12,000 people are hospitalized for chickenpox each year in the United States.

-- About 100 people die each year in the USA as a result of chickenpox.
+- About 100 people die each year in the United States as a result of chickenpox.

 - CHICKEN POX VACCINE CAN PREVENT CHICKENPOX.

-- People who do not get the vaccine until 13 years of age or older should get 2 doses, 4-8 weeks apart.
+- People who do not get the vaccine until 13 years of age or older should get two doses, four to eight weeks apart.
 People who are not 18 years old can get the shot for $3 at the Benton County Health Department.
-People over 18 years old can get the vaccine form the doctor's office of their choice.
+People over 18 years old can get the vaccine from the doctor's office of their choice.

 Who Should Not Get The Vaccine?